CIMIL/MusicoNet/README.md

 # MusicoNet

-MusicoNet is a social network designed for musicians, leveraging the Internet of Musical Things paradigm.
-This repository contains the source code for the MusicoNet platform, which is fully detailed in the accompanying article, "MusicoNet: A Social Network for Musicians Based on the Internet of Musical Things Paradigm".
+MusicoNet is a social network designed for musicians, leveraging the Internet of Musical Things paradigm (an extension of the Internet of Things to the musical domain).
+This repository contains the source code for the MusicoNet platform, which is fully detailed in the accompanying article, "MusicoNet: A Social Network for Musicians Based on the Internet of Musical Things Paradigm", Proceedings of the 5th IEEE International Symposium on the Internet of Sounds, 2024 (under review).

+The MusicoNet project is based on Semantic Web methods.
+In particular, it leverages  the Musician's Context Ontology (MUSICO), whose documentation is available at https://w3id.org/musico#.

 ## Repository structure